reallyenglish/ansible-role-example/docs/Procedures/Creating_Pull_Request/README.md

 You need to prepare for the PR before creating one.

+### Leaving comments

+When something should be fixed, but cannot be for the moment, leave a TODO comment, create an Issue, and mention the comment in the Issue.
+See FIXME(the document is being reviewed, see [the PR](https://github.com/reallyenglish/ansible-role-example/pull/108)).

 ###  Performing all tests locally

 All tests should be tested in your local environment and pass the tests.
 The tests includes `qansible qa`, `kitchen test` and the integration test.
+There may exist valid reasons in particular circumstances where you cannot test locally.
+It is strongly encouraged to follow this rule, or prepare your justification.

 ### Pushing the branch